isaac-lal/isaac-lal/README.md

 **`Web Developer`**

-<h4>Hey there, I'm a Web Developer who is looking to be a part of the process of making beautiful, responsive, and functional websites.
+<h4>I'm a Web Developer who is looking to be a part of the process of making beautiful, responsive, and functional websites.
 I am learning every single day to improve my skills because I believe that a website can always be better.
 I believe that my work ethic and dedication can contribute to something great.
 I am hoping to deliver that same experience with you.</h4>

 <img src="https://komarev.com/ghpvc/?username=lal-isaac&label=Profile%20views&color=0e75b6&style=flat"
     alt="isaaclal" />